SentinelCICD/RepositoriesSampleContent/README.md

 # Sample Content Repository
-This repository provides samples of deployable Sentinel content as well as examples on how to use parameter file with the Sentinel Repositories CI/CD feature.
+This repository provides samples of deployable Sentinel content as well as examples on how to use parameter files with the Sentinel Repositories CI/CD feature to help scale your deployments.
 For questions and feedback, please contact [SentinelEcoDevs@microsoft.com](SentinelEcoDevs@microsoft.com)

 **Please note** that this repository contains sample content that is not intended to be used as or in the place of any real security content.
 The sole intention of this repository is to help demonstrate the capabilities of Microsoft Sentinel Repositories.